alexyz/sysmips/README.md

 # Sysmips

+A MIPS Technologies Malta system emulator, with a MIPS32 4Kc processor, Galileo GT-64120A northbridge and Intel PIIX4 southbridge

-MIPS32 4Kc/Malta/GT-64120A/PIIX4 system emulator, intended to run Linux 3.2
+Intended to run Linux 3.2

 Loosely based on the mipsem project (a user-level MIPS R2000A/Linux emulator)